wemrysi/quasar/README.md

 SQL² is the dialect of SQL that Quasar understands.

-SQL² is a superset of standard SQL.
-Therefore, in the following documentation SQL² will be used interchangeably with SQL.
+In the following documentation SQL² will be used interchangeably with SQL.

 See the [SQL² tutorial](http://quasar-analytics.org/docs/sqltutorial/) for more info on SQL².